Last Updated: 7/14/22 | July 14th, 2022

 Some of my favorite experiences have happened during the Christmas holidays.
-One year we were in a small town on the Tasman peninsula in Tasmania.
+One year we were in a small town on the Tasman Peninsula in Tasmania.
 We spent Christmas Eve visiting the Port Arthur convict settlement (I have a morbid fascination with facilities of incarceration).
-Then on Boxing Day [December 26] we visited a Tasmanian devil sanctuary, where they try to save the species from devil facial tumor disease, which has decimated the devil population.
+Then on Boxing Day, we visited a Tasmanian devil sanctuary, where they try to save the species from devil facial tumor disease, which has decimated the devil population.
 I don’t think I’ll ever forget watching a Tasmanian devil eat.
 Table manners are not their strong suit.

 What’s your number one piece of advice for new travelers?

 There will never be a perfect time.
 It’s better to get out there and learn as you go.
 You’ll be glad you did.

 I know so many people who say they’ll do it someday.
 And honestly, “someday” is one of the saddest words there is.
 There isn’t any guarantee of someday.

 Others have the intention of traveling, but they constantly push it back, because they think they need everything planned and perfectly in place, but again, it always comes back to the fact that there is no such thing as the perfect time.

 Travel can also be on whatever scale works for you.
 It doesn’t have to be selling everything you own and traveling around the world for two years.
 You can start with small, close-to-home trips to test the waters and make sure the world doesn’t end because you left town, then branch out from there.
 (Hint: the world will not end because you leave town.)